Get Rates Near You!

 Before comparing APYs and fees on deposit accounts, you must decide what type of account you want.

 Money market accounts and savings accounts have very similar characteristics.
-Each one produces interest and allows you to withdraw your money at any time (though a few days’ notice might sometimes be required).
+Each one is designed for saving, produces interest, and allows you to withdraw your money at any time (though a few days’ notice might sometimes be required).

 CDs are different.
 They typically require you to lock in your money for a specific amount of time, in return for which they usually pay higher rates than money market or savings accounts.

-How to Find the Best Savings and Money Market Rates
+How to Find the Best Compound Interest Savings and Money Market Rates

-Since savings and money market accounts can be used in much the same way as one another, you can consider both types of accounts and choose according to factors such as the following.
+Since savings accounts can be used in much the same way as money market accounts, you can consider both types of accounts and choose according to factors such as the following.

 Can You Meet the Minimum Account Requirements?

-Some accounts have different requirements for how much you need to start an account and how much of a balance you must keep.
+Some accounts have different requirements for the amount of money you need to start an account and how much of a balance you must keep.
 Focus your attention on accounts with requirements your deposit will be able to meet.

 How Competitive Is the APY?